 - Zest one orange and juice both oranges.
 Add a drizzle of oil to a pan over medium heat and add ginger, garlic and orange zest.
 Cook, stirring constantly for a minute or two until very fragrant.

-- Add to the pan and mix well.
-Cook for another 3-5 minutes or until thickened.
+- Cook for another 3-5 minutes or until thickened.